gs412/Tame-Visual-Studio-Code-Editor-Tooltips/README.md

 ## Feature
 Getting tired of seeing Visual Studio code editor tooltips when you're presenting?
 They flash immediately when you're moving your mouse.
 Very distracting for you and your viewers.

-This extension "Tames" the Visual Studio 2017 & 2019 code editor Tooltips by not showing them unless the LEFT CTRL key or LEFT SHIFT is depressed and the user hovers over the object.
+This extension "Tames" the Visual Studio 2017 & 2019 code editor Tooltips by not showing them unless the CTRL or SHIFT is depressed and the user hovers over the object.

+Recommending using the SHIFT key to show the tooltip.
+The CTRL key can have a negative side effect if the object you're hovering over is clickable.

 ### Building
 The project was built using Visual Studio 2019.